delphicventurescode/AMPES_myPESTLERepo/README.md

 Only Class Representatives may contact me via WhatsApp or other channels when necessary.
 (To clarify, I am not available on the phone - other than for Class Reps.)

+## 4. Professional Standards (Corporate Communication)

+As this is a Brand Management course, we will adhere to professional corporate communication standards.
+Please keep the following in mind:

+* **The Paper Trail:** Use email for all formal requests, submissions, and clarifications.
+This ensures a documented history of our correspondence for your records and mine.
+* **Professional Courtesy:** If you are unable to attend a session or meet a deadline due to an emergency, please provide sufficient advance notice.
+* **Response Times:** While I aim to respond quickly, please allow a 24-hour window before sending a follow-up.

 [+]